-Problem 5: Arakawa-C Grid
+Problem 5: Arakawa Grids

 The basic algorithm employed for stepping forward the momentum equations is based on retaining non-divergence of the flow at all times.
 This is most naturally done if the components of flow are staggered in space in the form of an Arakawa C grid.